I Want To...

 About the Center for Music & Medicine

-In collaboration with Johns Hopkins Rehabilitation Network and the Peabody Institute, the Johns Hopkins Center for Music & Medicine provides cutting-edge multidisciplinary clinical care for musicians and research on music-based interventions for non-musicians.
+In collaboration with Johns Hopkins Rehabilitation Network and the Peabody Institute, the Johns Hopkins Center for Music & Medicine provides cutting-edge multidisciplinary clinical care for musicians and dancers as well as research on music-based interventions for non-musicians.
 The multidisciplinary team involves physicians, nurses, music therapists, physical/occupational/speech therapists, somatic educators and practitioners of complementary and integrative medicine.

-The center, led by Alexander Pantelyat, M.D., assistant professor in the Johns Hopkins Department of Neurology and Neurosurgery and Division of Parkinson’s and Movement Disorders, with Sarah Hoover, D.M.A., special assistant to the dean for innovation, interdisciplinary partnerships and community initiatives at the Peabody Institute of The Johns Hopkins University, comprises interdisciplinary teams and partnerships with the goal of achieving the center’s vision and mission.
+The center, led by Alexander Pantelyat, M.D., assistant professor in the Johns Hopkins Department of Neurology and Neurosurgery and Division of Parkinson’s and Movement Disorders, with Sarah Hoover, D.M.A., associate dean for innovation, interdisciplinary partnerships and community initiatives at the Peabody Institute of The Johns Hopkins University, comprises interdisciplinary teams and partnerships with the goal of achieving the center’s vision and mission.

 To bring music and medicine together by making music and rhythm an integral part of treating neurological illness as well as improving the health of musicians worldwide.

-To leverage Johns Hopkins Medicine’s world-class expertise and excellence in research and the Peabody Conservatory’s reputation as an outstanding school of music, CMM harnesses the tools of science to bring music and medicine together for the benefit of patients, health care workers, and musicians by:
+Leveraging Johns Hopkins Medicine’s world-class expertise and excellence in research and the Peabody Conservatory’s outstanding reputation as a school of music, CMM harnesses the tools of science to bring music and medicine together for the benefit of patients, health care workers, and musicians by:

-Explore neural mechanisms that underlie music perception and kinesthetic learning for the development of prevention education and evidence-based pedagogy for musicians.
+Exploring neural mechanisms that underlie music perception and sensory-motor learning for the development of prevention education and evidence-based pedagogy for musicians.